alstonliu730/bare-metal-learning/Module_2/README.md

 ## Connecting the serial cable

-## Getting UART going in code
+## Getting mini UART working
-In order to get UART working, we need to write some functions in order to read the bits at the UART addresses.
+In order to implement UART, we need to write some functions in order to read the bits at the UART addresses.
 Here we have defined two functions to read and write the bits at the given address.

 ```C
 void mmio_write(long reg, unsigned int val) {